impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 A `short_doc` property (of type char*, aka a string; also, this is constant, so it can't be changed) An `unused` property (of type char*, aka a string)

-After a `grep` for this `builtin` struct, I find that it's used [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/realpath.c#L36), in `realpath.c`.
+After a `grep` for this `builtin` struct, I find that it's used [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/realpath.c#L36){:target="_blank" rel="noopener"}, in `realpath.c`.
 We'll examine *how* it's used when we get to that file.

 OK, so I get how the `.h` and `.c` files fit in with each other and what they seem to be doing, but where does their end result actually get *used*?

-I look up the Github history of these files, and find [this commit](https://github.com/rbenv/rbenv/pull/528/commits/16c7eb41354c3c1ca5fca08bd0501568fa2b5212), which includes the original addition of the Makefile.
+I look up the Github history of these files, and find [this commit](https://github.com/rbenv/rbenv/pull/528/commits/16c7eb41354c3c1ca5fca08bd0501568fa2b5212){:target="_blank" rel="noopener"}, which includes the original addition of the Makefile.
 It references the `CC` variable that we saw defined earlier, which makes me think that running `make` will somehow run `gcc`, which will somehow be smart enough to bundle all the `.c` and `.h` files together and somehow produce the `rbenv-realpath.dylib` file which [this line of code](https://github.com/rbenv/rbenv/pull/528/commits/16c7eb41354c3c1ca5fca08bd0501568fa2b5212#diff-8703c70480cf5f0844a451d59abf7264a126d154a1c420d878f1c6f8d495762aR22) then maps into a new definition of the `realpath` command, via the `enable` builtin?
 There's a lot of [unknown unknowns](https://web.archive.org/web/20220331220222/https://medium.com/the-world-in-the-future/known-knowns-unknown-knowns-and-unknown-unknowns-b35013fb350d) here, but I feel like I'm at least directionally correct in the above.
 If I want to firm up my understanding a bit more, I think the next step is to research how a Makefile works.

 (stopping here; 4380 words)

 Learning Makefiles was a bit of an arduous process.
 It involved a lot of reading and tutorial completion; it wasn't nearly as simple as looking up a simple answer on StackOverflow.
-First I read [this tutorial](https://web.archive.org/web/20221120141457/https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), which was a good and (thankfully) brief step-by-step introduction.
+First I read [this tutorial](https://web.archive.org/web/20221120141457/https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/){:target="_blank" rel="noopener"}, which was a good and (thankfully) brief step-by-step introduction.
 My take-aways from this page were:

  - "Makefiles are a simple way to organize code compilation."
  - "(The non-Makefile) approach to compilation has two downfalls.
 First, if you lose the compile command or switch computers you have to retype it from scratch, which is inefficient at best.
 Second, if you are only making changes to one .c file, recompiling all of them every time is also time-consuming and inefficient."
  - "`make` with no arguments executes the first rule in the file."
  - "...by putting the list of files on which the command depends on the first line after the :, `make` knows that the rule needs to be executed if any of those files change."

-Next I check out [this tutorial](https://web.archive.org/web/20221126125539/https://makefiletutorial.com/), which is more comprehensive.
+Next I check out [this tutorial](https://web.archive.org/web/20221126125539/https://makefiletutorial.com/){:target="_blank" rel="noopener"}, which is more comprehensive.
 My take-aways from this one were:

  - "Makefiles are used to help decide which parts of a large program need to be recompiled."
  - "In the vast majority of cases, C or C++ files are compiled."